gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 number of counts in the combinations, we combined the single behavior only levels into "*either*" categories and left the *none* and *both* categories for each variable.
-This creates two new variables called ``liar2`` and ``copier2`` (table plot in Figure \@ref(fig:Figure5-20)).
+This creates two new variables called ``liar2`` and ``copier2`` (tableplot in Figure \@ref(fig:Figure5-20)).
 The code to create these variables and make the plot is below.

-(ref:fig5-20) Table plot of lying and copying variables after combining categories.
+(ref:fig5-20) Tableplot of lying and copying variables after combining categories.